-Not to be forgotten amongst the bigger bowl games is the 2018 Nova Home Loans Arizona Bowl between the Arkansas State Red Wolves of the Sun Belt and the Nevada Wolf Pack of the Mountain West.
-Kickoff is scheduled for 1:15 EST on Saturday, December 29, at Arizona Stadium in Tucson.
-Fans can catch all the action on CBS Sports Network.
+Two programs that appear to be on the rise will meet up in this year’s Nova Home Loans Arizona Bowl as the Wyoming Cowboys of the Mountain West face the Georgia State Panthers of the Sun Belt.
+Kickoff is set for 4:30 EST on Tuesday, December 31 at Arizona Stadium in Tucson.
+Fans can catch all of the action on CBS Sports Network.

 According to this year’s college bowl game odds, the Cowboys are 7-point favorites over Georgia State.
 The game also has an over/under set at 48 points.

 Six years into his tenure at Wyoming, Craig Bowl is starting to find some consistency.
 The Cowboys have been bowl-eligible in four straight seasons, although they didn’t receive an invitation last year.
 Wyoming also scored a win in their last bowl, beating Central Michigan 37-14 two years ago in the Famous Idaho Potato Bowl.

 This year, Wyoming actually looked like a contender in the MW Mountain Division for a little while.
 The Cowboys started the season with an upset win over Missouri and proceeded to go 6-2 through the first two months of the season.
 However, Wyoming had a difficult November, losing three of their final four games of the season after starting quarterback Sean Chambers went down with an injury.
 Ultimately, the Cowboys finished the regular season 7-5 overall and 4-4 in Mountain West play.